-As a result of the drill programs carried out in F2019, the Mankouke gold discovery shows that a strong mineralization trend exists with strike continuity.
-Drilling to date shows that the original Mankouke discovery to have a strike length of at least 450 metres.
-In addition, the strong gold values intersected in AC drilling at the southern end of the Mankouke permit indicates that the entire seven-kilometre long trend of the Siribaya structure, on the Mankouke Permit, is a high priority exploration target.
+In addition, the strong gold values intersected in AC drilling at the southern end of the Mankouke permit, the Southern Mankouke discovery indicates that the entire seven-kilometre long trend of the Siribaya structure, on the Mankouke Permit, is a high priority exploration target.

 The Mankouke gold mineralization trend is hosted in breccia zones which are interbedded with deeply weathered saprolitic metasediments.
-Drilling to date has intersected gold mineralized breccia (8.63 g/t Au over 10 metres from 79.1 metres to 89.1 metres along the drill hole) at a vertical depth of approximately 60 metres.
 This drilling indicates that the gold discovery initially reported (see news release of January 24, 2019) has "roots" and is not supergene.

-The shallow AC drilling at Mankouke indicates that the gold mineralization is open to the north.
-Diamond drilling to date has also been shallow with the average depth of 110 metres.
+The shallow AC drilling at Central Mankouke indicates that the gold mineralization is open to the north and depth.
 There has been gold host rock, breccia development identified in most of the diamond core holes drilled to date, to support Roscan's thesis of the mineralization system.
 The Company interprets a shallow north east plunge to the system.
 Deeper drilling will be required to test for additional mineralized lenses.

-The exploration team, up to mid-December 2019, was led by Roscan's former President and CEO, Gregory Isenor, P.Geo, and John Learn, Roscan's exploration manager.
+The exploration team, up to mid-December 2019, was led by Roscan's Executive Vice-Chairman, Gregory Isenor, P.Geo, and John Learn, Roscan's exploration manager.
 Subsequent to mid-December 2019, the exploration team is now being led by Mr. Nana Sangmuah, Roscan's President and Chief Executive Officer, Mr. Isenor and Mr. Learn.